Review of SA’s GM crop moratorium

 Any changes to the area designated under the regulations attracts a statutory six-week consultation process.

 Parliamentary Select Committee

 A Parliamentary Select Committee has been considering the moratorium since it was established in August 2018.
 This inquiry is separate to the Independent Review conducted by Professor Kym Anderson.

 The Select Committee released its report on October 28 2019, but could not agree on the status of the GM moratorium.
 Two of the four committee members (the Hon John Darley MLC and the Hon John Dawkins MLC) recommended that the moratorium be restricted to Kangaroo Island in line with GPSA’s proposal and the Government’s stated policy.

 GPSA has been fully engaged with the Select Committee, including by making a submission and giving evidence at a public hearing.

 The Independent Review

-The Government’s decision comes after an independent review by Professor Kym Anderson found that the moratorium has cost SA’s grain industry at least $33 million since 2004.
+The Government’s decision to restrict the moratorium to Kangaroo Island comes after an independent review by Professor Kym Anderson found that the moratorium has cost SA’s grain industry at least $33 million since 2004.